insideout/ai/_posts/_archive/2020-02-06-john-cope-is-the-uk-ready-to-be-singapore-on-thames-its-going-to-be-an-upskill-battle.md

 ---
 category: news
 title: "John Cope: Is the UK ready to be Singapore-on-Thames?
 It’s going to be an upskill battle"
-excerpt: "Careers are getting much longer, with most likely to be working into their seventies.
-Artificial intelligence, driverless cars, automation – the most visible sign being the death of the checkout – are pervasive, but still largely discussed as ‘the ..."
+excerpt: "Artificial intelligence, driverless cars, automation – the most visible sign being the death of the checkout – are pervasive, but still largely discussed as ‘the future’.
+Algorithms can ..."
-publishedDateTime: 2020-02-06T13:46:00Z
+publishedDateTime: 2020-02-06T15:01:00Z
 webUrl: "https://www.conservativehome.com/platform/2020/02/john-cope-is-the-uk-ready-to-be-singapore-on-thames-its-going-to-be-an-upskill-battle.html"
 type: article
 quality: 15